Emergence of Rich Dissipative Phases in the Anisotropic Quantum Rabi Model Driven by the $\mathbf{A}^{2}$ Term: conclusion

 The quantum fluctuations of the cavity field are further analyzed based on the effective Hamiltonians of the NP and SRP in the limit of infinite qubit–cavity frequency ratio.
 Analytically, we find that near the intersection of the two critical couplings $\tilde{g}_c^{\pm}$, the photon-number fluctuations exhibit an anomalous critical exponent $\beta=-2$.
 This behavior differs from that at the tricritical point and contrasts with the case in which the $\mathbf{A}^{2}$ term is absent, demonstrating the high sensitivity of scaling properties to the presence of the $\mathbf{A}^{2}$ term.
 In earlier observations without the $\mathbf{A}^{2}$ term, the anomalous exponent $\beta=-2$ near the tricritical point \cite{lyu2024PERL} could be attributed to the coincidence of the two critical couplings $\tilde{g}_c^{\pm}$ at that point.
 When $\mathbf{A}^{2}$ term is introduced, the photon-number fluctuations near the tricritical point revert to the conventional scaling behavior with $\beta=-1$.

-This work establishes a comprehensive open-system framework for circumventing the no-go theorem via anisotropy-induced mechanisms while fully respecting the TRK sum rule.
-It identifies experimentally viable pathways toward realizing dissipative multistability in realistic quantum platforms such as circuit QED and trapped-ion systems.
+{This work establishes a comprehensive open-system framework for circumventing the phase-transition prohibition via anisotropy-induced mechanisms, incorporating the $\mathbf{A}^2$ term as dictated by the TRK sum rule.} It identifies experimentally viable pathways toward realizing dissipative multistability in realistic quantum platforms such as circuit QED and trapped-ion systems.
 The emergence of rich DPTs and diverse steady-state phases reveal the constructive role played by both dissipation and the $\mathbf{A}^{2}$ term in stabilizing steady-state criticality, thereby providing a unified and physically relevant description of nonequilibrium phase transitions in open quantum systems.

 \onecolumngrid